aymanoid/voidimp-web/README.md

 # VoidImp Web

 [VoidImp 😈](https://www.voidimp.com/) is an entertainment media website and blog providing content related to gaming, movies, tech, and more!

+This repository contains all the code for the frontend part of the website (also some backend code used for data fetching).
+The project embraces the Jamstack architecture for its performance, scalability, and maintainability benefits.